-ADJECTIVE ADVERB

-The children are quiet .
+ADJECTIVE ADVERB The children are quiet .
 They are playing quietly .
 That is a happy boy.
 He is singing happily .

-BUT (exceptions)

-That is a fast horse.
-It runs fast .
+BUT (exceptions) That is a fast horse. lt runs fast .
 This exercise is hard .
 Tom is working hard on this exercise.
 Jim is a good football player.
 He plays football well .
+The children are quiet .
+That is a happy boy.
+BUT (exc That is a fast horse.
+This exercise is hard .